spree/api.spreecommerce.com/content/v1/products.md

 ## A single product

-To view the details for a single product, make a request using that product’s permalink:
+To view the details for a single product, make a request using that product\'s permalink:

     GET /api/products/a-product

-You may also query by the product’s id attribute:
+You may also query by the product\'s id attribute:

     GET /api/products/1